The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit

 On the other hand, it is also a very interesting problem to search for a density distribution function at the kinetic level that can characterize the effect of the macroscopic shearing motion.
 In fact, to do so, one can formally make a change of variables by

-meaning that the molecular velocity of each particle in $x$-direction is sheared by $\al z$ that is linear in $z$-direction with rate $\al>0$, so the dependence on $z$ also occurs in the first component of velocity variables.
-Then, in such Lagrangian frame with a shearing velocity the Boltzmann equation can be reformulated as
+meaning that the molecular velocity of each particle in the $x$-direction is sheared by $\al z$ that is linear in the $z$-direction with rate $\al>0$, so the dependence on $z$ also occurs in the first component of the velocity variables.
+Then, in such a Lagrangian frame with a shearing velocity the Boltzmann equation can be reformulated as

 The most interesting case is when the distribution function becomes spatially homogeneous as follows